dbones/dbones.github.io/_posts/2015-11-08-microservices.md

 ##Scaling

-The best way to scale a service is to make it stateless, allowing to add addtional instance of a service where any of the instances can handle a request.
+The best way to scale a service is to make it stateless, allowing to add addtional instances of the service, where any of the instances can handle a request.

 Also ensure you follow any clustering reconmendations for any stateful components/dependencies, ie databases, queues, will support clustering for High avalibilty and scale.